ContainerSSH/containerssh.github.io/docs/reference/auth.md

 !!! note
     We have an [OpenAPI document](../api/authconfig) available for the authentication and configuration server.
 You can check the exact values available there, or use the OpenAPI document to generate parts of your server code.

+!!! tip
+    We provide a [Go library](https://github.com/ContainerSSH/auth) to create an authentication server.

+!!! warning
+    A warning about rate limiting: if the authentication server desires to do rate limiting for connecting users it should take into account that a user is allowed to try multiple authentication attempts (currently hard-coded to 6 per connection) before they are disconnected.
+Some of the authentication attempts (e.g. public keys) happen automatically on the client side without the user having any influence on them.
+Furthermore, ContainerSSH retries failed HTTP calls.
+To be effective the authentication server should count the unique connection identifiers seen in the `connectionId` field and implement a lock-out based on these.

 ### Password authentication